martindiphoorn/NextNote/2_backend_spring_boot.md

 As mentioned in the code it permits everything, do not use this in production/live situations.
 This is for testing only.

-Because we are going to use rest services we will encounter CORS exceptions.
+Because we are going to use REST services we will encounter CORS exceptions.
 To prevent this we need to prepare Spring Boot for it.

-So we add another config class called WebConfig.java with the following contents:
+So we add another config class called `WebConfig.java` with the following contents:

 ```java
 package com.example.nextnote.config;